lgbt-foundation/whitepaper/whitepaper.md

 ### Mandate

 The primary goal is to partner with businesses to adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
-The LGBT Foundation in the future may partner with other organizations if determined to be in the bests interests of the project.
+The LGBT Foundation in the future may partner with other organizations if determined to be in the best interest of the project.

 ### Safe, Secure, Compliant